-Priority: Manage Infrastructure
+Priority: Infrastructure Management

 - 1. The Devil's Gate Reservoir Restoration Project is in the midst of sediment removal operations, with the end goal being the removal of 1.7 million cubic yards of sediment over the span of 4 years.
-During the first year of the project, over 445,000 cubic yards of sediment have been removed.
+During the first year of the project, over 445,000 cubic yards of sediment was removed.
 At project completion, it will maintain a permanent maintenance area from which 42 acres can be cleaned of newly accumulated sediment on an annual basis.
-The project's Community-First approach has resulted in additional project measures including:

-- Ensuring trucks are in compliance with required emissions

-- Conducting air quality monitoring

-- · Modifying traffic lights, and

-- Additional community outreach
+The project's Community-First approach has resulted in additional project measures including: - Ensuring trucks are in compliance with required emissions - Conducting air quality monitoring - Resurfacing and restriping Oak Grove Drive - Modifying traffic lights at Windsor Avenue and Berkshire Place, and - Additional community outreach